Multimodal Trip Planning

 Open Source, Open Standards

-Conveyal’s trip planning software is built on open data standards including the General Transit Feed Specification and OpenStreetMap, and all source code is published under permissive, open source licenses.
+Conveyal’s trip planning software is built on open data standards including the General Transit Feed Specification and OpenStreetMap, and source code is published under permissive, open source licenses.
 We believe that open data and open source software have an important role to play in transportation planning and policy work by ensuring reproducibility of results, transparency of public decision-making processes, and reusability of software created through shared public sector investment.